pcda17/pcda17.github.io/week-02.md

 #### In-Class Exercise

 Open your text editor of choice.
 Drawing on the code examples above, create a script that accepts a URL and produces a list of lists, one for each review on the page.
-A good strategy is to split the work between two functions: one that accepts a segment of the text and code (such as `test_seg` above) and returns a cleaned-up list of fields, and a second that
+A good strategy is to split the work between two functions: one that accepts a segment of the text and code (such as `test_review` above) and returns a cleaned-up list of fields, and a second that converts a review and its surrounding code to a list of segments.

-You can use the `html_stripper` function above or modify it at will.
+You can use the `html_stripper()` function above or modify it at will.

 > _A possible solution:_